Everybody needs beauty as well as bread, places to play in and to pray in, where Nature may heal and give strength to

 When Arthur A. Carey founded the Chapel in 1902 it was situated on his summer property, Creek Farm.
 Today, most of the grounds of Creek Farm are open to the public.
-Part of the Little Harbor Loop Trail, which begins on the private Chapel property and passes through city and state conservation land, takes hikers on a tour through the woods, inter-tidal zones and meadows of this historic seacoast retreat.
+Part of the Little Harbor Loop Trail, which begins on the private Chapel property and passes through city and state conservation land, takes walkers on a tour through the woods, inter-tidal zones and meadows of Carey’s historic seacoast retreat.
 After a reverential Sunday Service at the Chapel, take a step back in time and visit the natural beauty of Creek Farm’s mix of indigenous and imported flora and fauna.

 Creek Farm is open from dawn to dusk and is located just a few hundred yards past Little Harbor Chapel on Little Harbor Road.